uviclibraries/internet-of-things/act-3.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Instructions**

 1. Log into [io.adafruit.com](io.adafruit.com){:target="_blank"} (if you haven’t created an account yet, you can do that now).
 Along the top menubar, click **IO** and then click **Feeds**.
-Beside the "Feeds" title on the left, click **view all**.
 Click **+ New Feed**.
 Let’s create two feeds: one for temperature (name it “temperature”) and one for humidity (name it “humidity”)

     <img src="images/act-3/1-menu.png" alt="menu" style="width:720px;">

-2. Go to Dashboards on the top menubar, click "view all", and then click **+ New Dashboard**.
-Name the new dashboard anything you want.
+2. Go to Dashboards on the top menubar, then click **+ New Dashboard**.
+Name the new dashboard anything you want (for example, "environment sensor").
 Once created, the new dashboard will appear on the page.
 Click on the name of your new dashboard

     <img src="images/act-3/4-blocksettings2.png" alt="block settings" style="float:right;width:480px;margin-left:10px;">
     <img src="images/act-3/4-blocksettings.png" alt="block settings" style="float:right;width:480px;margin-left:10px">